 Choosing a New Nursing Home

-Visit as many nursing homes as you can and speak with staff, residents and Managers so you can make comparisons.
+Visit as many nursing homes as you can and speak with staff, residents and their families so you can make comparisons.
 Find out if they can cater for the specific care needs of the person in question.
 To find out the difference between a 'residential home' and a 'nursing home', click here.

 Before you visit a nursing home, ask yourself the following questions:

 - What was your initial greeting on arrival?

 - Were the bedrooms well equipped, comfortable and warm?

 - Are there enough living and dining areas?

 - What kind of social activities does the home offer?

 - Is there a varied menu and good use of fresh food?
 Is there access to a garden?